25 Facts about Orcas (Killer Whales)

 20.

-Orcas generate 3 types of sounds: clicks, whistles, and pulsed calls.
+Orcas generate three types of sounds: clicks, whistles, and pulsed calls.

 21.

-The orca’s large size and strength make it among the fastest marine mammals, able to reach speeds in excess of 35mph (56 km/h)!
+The orca’s large size and strength make it among the fastest marine mammals, reaching speeds over 35mph (56 km/h)!
+And can dive to depths of over 300 feet.

 22.